labscript-suite/labscript-suite/docs/source/installation/developer-pypi.rst

 *   Forked a *labscript suite* repository on GitHub;
 *   Cloned the repository;
-*   Set your fork to be the ‘origin’ remote; and
+*   Set your fork to be the 'origin' remote; and
-*   Set the labscript-suite base repository to be the ‘upstream’ remote.
+*   Set the labscript-suite base repository to be the 'upstream' remote.

 1. Use one of the following to keep your repository (and feature branches) up-to-date: